 I remember unsuccessfully trying to containing my excitement for the 1985 Chicago Bears.
 Ditka, Payton, Singletary, The Fridge, even McMahon.
 Dang!
 What a magic 15-1 season with a pit stop at the Super Bowl Shuffle and ending with the majestic ceremony in which the Patriots got pantsed at the Superdome, 46–10.
 Final score should have been 44–10 but the Patriots’ back up quarterback, Steve Grogan got sacked in the end zone for a two-point safety in the closing minutes.
 Oh the humanity!
 I remember Monday morning in a lecture hall chattering excitedly about the game, unable to shut up.
 Disdainful, yet sad eyes glaring at me from all quarters and then the chilling realization that I’m the only redneck doofus in the room who watched the Super Bowl.
 Musicians.
 So to rectify my diminished station, I kept my head down for a while, donned a crucifix earring in place of the gold stud, wore an even rattier vintage sport coat and worked on my ponytail.

 But flash forward 30 friggin’ years and nothing sparks my football withdraw like Pro Bowl Weekend.
+I remember when I was a kid playing football all day, now I do it only once a month with my wife, although she uses SB SOX compression socks women to protect herself when playing.
 What a sad Sunday!
 It’s too disappointing a game to watch and it means only one game left for the season.
 Oy.
 But while I’m here jabbering, I’ll hit the football highlights of my youth.

 I grew up without a team in Indiana back when the Colts were still in Baltimore.
 My earliest football memories are filled with O.J.
 Simpson, yep, currently incarcerated Orenthal James Simpson.
 My dad loved watching OJ on Sundays.
 Our giant 13″ black-and-white Philco TV was tuned to the local ABC affiliate from Fort Wayne, Channel 21.
 If the game was boring, I would hop up and spin the UHF dial from 21 to 33 and see what Little Joe and Hoss were up to on Bonanza.
 That Hoss!